Insights > Article > Posted: 2023-Nov-16, Updated: 2025-Dec-23

 Each weatherstripping option holds a trove of unique advantages and considerations, carefully curated to meet your home's demands.
 It's a quest for the perfect match, bidding farewell to pesky drafts and ushering in the era of weather protection.
 Most manufacturers will often use more than one type of weatherstripping on a single window or door for maximum protection from the elements.

 There are plenty of types and formats of weatherstripping.
-This blog entry covers some of the more common types:
+This article covers some of the more common types:

 Retrofit weatherstripping can be added to older structures to seal gaps and reduce air leakage.
 Availability and suitability of these options may vary based on window type, size, and personal preferences.
 Consult professionals or follow manufacturer recommendations for the best retrofit weatherstripping for your windows.